osmosis-labs/mesh-security/docs/README.md

 The design should allow one chain to provide security to multiple chains, while at the same time receiving security from multiple chains.

-A key to understanding the design, is that the whole system is _delegator-centeric_ not _validator-centric_.
+A key to understanding the design, is that the whole system is _delegator-centric_ not _validator-centric_.
 This means that we don't try to match the same validators on multiple chains, or even subsets, but rather focus on leveraging the security provided by staking tokens to secure validators on multiple chains.
 This provides a way to